architect/arc.codes/src/views/docs/en/guides/frontend/web-sockets.md

 ---
 title: Adding WebSockets to your app
 category: Frontend
-description: Add real-time connections between clients with serverless functions.
+description: Add real-time connections between clients with cloud functions.
 sections:
   - Overview
   - Connecting to your WebSocket